I take three specific travel day supplements on travel days.

 I liken it to Xanax, but without side effects.

-I like matcha green tea powder so much that I wrote a whole ebook with recipes using matcha.
+I like matcha green tea powder so much that I wrote a whole book with recipes using matcha.

 Start your travel day morning with a cup of strong matcha green tea powder.
 (Quick warning, strong matcha on an empty stomach can cause a tummy ache so hold off on drinking it until you have some food.)